 - props A mapping or iterable of (key, value) pairs to write to fp.
 All keys and values in props must be text strings.
 If sort\keys is False, the entries are output in iteration order. - fp A file-like object to write the values of props to.
-It must have been opened as a text file with a Latin-1-compatible encoding. - separator (text string) The string to use for separating keys & values.
-Only " ", "=", and ":" (possibly with added whitespace) should ever be used as the separator. - comments (text string or None) if non-None, comments will be written to fp as a comment before any other content - timestamp (None, bool, number, or datetime.datetime) If neither None nor False, a timestamp in the form of Mon Sep 02 14:00:54 EDT 2016 is written as a comment to fp after comments (if any) and before the key-value pairs.
+It must have been opened as a text file. - separator (text string) The string to use for separating keys & values.
+Only " ", "=", and ": " (possibly with added whitespace) should ever be used as the separator. - comments (text string or None) if non-None, comments will be written to fp as a comment before any other content - timestamp (None, bool, number, or datetime.datetime) If neither None nor False, a timestamp in the form of Mon Sep 02 14:00:54 EDT 2016 is written as a comment to fp after comments (if any) and before the key-value pairs.
 If timestamp is True, the current date & time is used.
 If it is a number, it is converted from seconds since the epoch to local time.
-If it is a datetime.datetime object, its value is used directly, with naïve objects assumed to be in the local timezone. - sort\keys (bool) if true, the elements of props are sorted lexicographically by key in the output javaproperties.dumps (props, separator='=', comments=None, timestamp=True, sort\keys=False) Convert a series of key-value pairs to a text string in simple line-oriented .properties format.
+If it is a datetime.datetime object, its value is used directly, with naïve objects assumed to be in the local timezone. - sort\keys (bool) if true, the elements of props are sorted lexicographically by key in the output - ensure\ascii (bool) if true, all non-ASCII characters will be replaced with \uXXXX escape sequences in the output; if false, non-ASCII characters will be passed through as-is - ensure\ascii\comments if true, all non-ASCII characters in comments will be replaced with \uXXXX escape sequences in the output; if None, only non-Latin-1 characters will be escaped; if false, no characters will be escaped javaproperties.dumps (props, separator='=', comments=None, timestamp=True, sort\keys=False, ensure\ascii=True, ensure\ascii\comments=None)

+Convert a series of key-value pairs to a text string in simple line-oriented .properties format.